Admiral William Halsey Leadership Academy

-As of the 2021–22 school year, the school had an enrollment of 1,331 students and 81.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.4:1.
-There were 715 students (53.7% of enrollment) eligible for free lunch and 89 (6.7% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,291 students and 89.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.5:1.
+There were 899 students (69.6% of enrollment) eligible for free lunch and 140 (10.8% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

 The school was the 335th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 311th in the state of 328 schools in 2012, after not being ranked in 2010.

 History

-The High school was established in 2009 as the Admiral William F. Halsey Leadership Academy and was named after Admiral William Halsey Jr., Commander of the South Pacific Area and the Third Fleet during World War II, who was born in Elizabeth.
-During the war, he commented, "There are no great men.
-There are only great challenges that ordinary men like you and me are forced by circumstances to meet."
+The high school was established on September 9, 2009, as the Admiral William F. Halsey Leadership Academy and the Annex as "Admiral William F. Halsey Finance Academy" (AOF).
+Before that, there was originally there were only two high schools in the district: Elizabeth High School and Thomas A. Edison Career and Technical Academy.
+Before 2009 the schools were considered as "Houses" during that time period there were five Houses: Halsey House, Dwyer House, Jefferson House, Edison House and Aboff House.
+Now Halsey Academy and the John E. Dwyer Technology Academy share the building otherwise known as "The Main."

-In 2016, the Academy of Finance branched off into its own School at the former location of Upper Academy.
-The School was later renamed into the Admiral William F. Halsey Health and Public Safety.
+Halsey Academy was named after William Halsey Jr. (1882–1959), who was an American Navy admiral during World War II.
+He is one of four officers to have attained the rank of five-star fleet admiral of the United States Navy.